dbaldree/yiimp_install_scrypt/README.md

 Prepare the environment and clone the git repositories:
 Run the debug version of the installer:
-- apt update
-- apt upgrade
+- sudo apt update & apt upgrade -y
 - reboot
 - su - mypooluser
 - sudo apt -y install git